apapiu/apapiu.github.io/_posts/2022-08-06-multinomial-bayes.md

 title: Checking if a Die is fair - Bayesian Edition
 ---

+# Checking if a Die is fair - Bayesian Edition

 If I gave you a die and and asked you if it's a fair die what would you do?
 Well most likely you would start rolling a few times and look at the data.
 Yet even with data it's hard to know for sure!
 Even a fair die can lead to many different outcomes.
 And also if we're being honest no die is perfectly fair is it.
 So we're in a bit of a pickle.

 The most common way of dealing with this problem is using hypothesis testing.